Johnny Cash: Early career

-In 1954, Cash and his first wife Vivian moved to Memphis, Tennessee.
+In 1954, Cash moved to Memphis, Tennessee.
 He sold appliances while studying to be a radio announcer.
 At night, he played with guitarist Luther Perkins and bassist Marshall Grant.
 Perkins and Grant were known as the Tennessee Two.
 Cash worked up the courage to visit the Sun Records studio, hoping to get a recording contract.
 He auditioned for Sam Phillips by singing mostly gospel songs, only to learn from the producer that he no longer recorded gospel music.
 Phillips was rumored to have told Cash to "go home and sin, then come back with a song I can sell".
 In a 2002 interview, Cash denied that Phillips made any such comment.
 Cash eventually won over the producer with new songs delivered in his early rockabilly style.
-In 1955, Cash made his first recordings at Sun, "Hey Porter" and "Cry!
+In 1955, Cash made his first recordings at Sun, "Hey, Porter" and "Cry!
 Cry!
 Cry!", which were released in late June and met with success on the country hit parade.

 On December 4, 1956, Elvis Presley dropped in on Phillips while Carl Perkins was in the studio cutting new tracks, with Jerry Lee Lewis backing him on piano.
 Cash was also in the studio, and the four started an impromptu jam session.
 Phillips left the tapes running and the recordings, almost half of which were gospel songs, survived.
 They have since been released under the title Million Dollar Quartet.
 In Cash: the Autobiography, Cash wrote that he was the farthest from the microphone and sang in a higher pitch to blend in with Presley.